UK-Digital-Heart-Project/4Dpredict-power-calculations/README.md

 # 4Dpredict-power-calculations
-Power simulation for predicting outcomes from cardiac motion analysis
+Power calculation for training and comparing models for cardiac motion analysis